National League 1

-National One (last season known as National League 1 and previously known before September 2009 as National Division Two), is the third of three national leagues in the domestic rugby union competition of England.
-It was known as Courage League National Division Three when founded in 1987.
-Caldy are the current champions.
+National One, up until 2023 known as National League 1 and previously known before September 2009 as National Division Two), is the third of three national leagues in the domestic rugby union competition of England.
+It was known as Courage League National Division Three when it was founded in 1987.
+Richmond are the current champions.

 The Rugby Football Union (RFU) approved a new structure for the National Leagues from the 2022–23 season.
-This division will be reduced to fourteen teams, playing each other on a home and away basis to make a total of 26 matches each.
+This division was reduced to fourteen teams, playing each other on a home and away basis to make a total of 26 matches each.

 The champions are promoted to the RFU Championship and the bottom three teams are relegated to either National Two East, National Two North or National Two West depending on the geographical location of the team.
 There will be a two-week break over Christmas and protected weekend breaks through the season.
 The competition structure will be reviewed every three years.